 However, those who opposed the 5 Truths were against liberty as agents of dictators, tyrants and despots.

 Truth 1.
 All people are created equal by "Nature's God."
 (No commentary was given about the nature of, or, who "Nature's God" was believed to be.
-However, knowing who Jefferson was and what he and other founders believed, it can be inferred that the implication was from a Deistic
+However, it can be inferred that the implication was from a general "Christianized" worldview.)

 Truth 3.
 By the consent of the equal people with endowed certain unalienable rights, governments are formed to secure those endowed certain unalienable rights of the equal people.